WeTransfer/Mocker/README.md

 ```

 ##### Delayed responses
 Sometimes you want to test if cancellation of requests is working.
-In that case, the mocked request should not finished directly and you need an delay.
+In that case, the mocked request should not finish immediately and you need an delay.
 This can be added easily:

 ```swift
 let exampleURL = URL(string: "https://www.wetransfer.com/api/endpoint")!